FauziFadhi/node-basecode/README.md

 - run `npm install`
 - create public and secret key for example authentication and paste it inside `./src/modules/_common/auth/secret/` directory
 - make your .env based on .env.example and fill the minimum required environment property
-- run `npm run migration --db=migrate -- up` or `ts-node migrate up` to run example database migration from migrate.ts file
+- run `npm run migrate up` or `ts-node migrate up` to run example database migration from migrate.ts file

 - `npm run start:dev` to run your project with hot Reload